ADLINK-IST/opensplice/docs/html/StreamsAPIReference/_sources/introduction.txt

 The Vortex OpenSplice Streams API is divided in two main components:

-+ type-specific code that can be generated using the OpenSplice IDL Pre-Processor
++ type-specific code that can be generated using the Vortex OpenSplice IDL Pre-Processor

 + a Streams library.

 Applications that wish to use the Streams API are required to do two things:

-1. Link against *one* of the OpenSplice Streams libraries available within the Vortex OpenSplice distribution.
+1. Link against *one* of the Vortex OpenSplice Streams libraries available within the Vortex OpenSplice distribution.
 There are separate libraries for either *CORBA-Cohabitation* mode or *Standalone C++* mode.